 - The best part about homemade béchamel sauce is that it uses ingredients you probably already have on hand.
 Butter, flour, and milk.

 But at this you do need to season it, otherwise, it will be pretty bland.
 I like to season mine with salt, pepper, and garlic.

-But because it is so basic it forms the base of so many other great recipes like my Creamy Chicken and Mushroom Crepes, Ultimate Mac and Cheese Bites and Homemade Lasagna.
+But because it is so basic it forms the base of so many other great recipes like my Creamy Chicken and Mushroom Crepes, Ultimate Mac and Cheese Bites and a Cheese Souffle.
 So once you master how to make a great béchamel sauce you can use it for so many other recipes!
 So it’s a good sauce to have in the repertoire.

 Combine the Sun-Dried Tomato Pesto with the Béchamel Sauce